BryanChim/Python--Bioinformatics/PRACTICUM--Oral_Microbiome_Browser/README.txt

 5) Enjoy!

+- If you're unable or do not wish to run the application, you can view screenshots of the interface in the images "Django Pages.jpg" and "Django Pages2.jpg"

+- For a pictoral representation of the MySQL tables created in the Microbiome database, see the image "models and keys.jpg"

-For an in-depth report on the background, planning and workflow of the project, please see: "Oral Microbiome Project Report.docx"
+- For an in-depth report on the background, planning and workflow of the project, please see: "Oral Microbiome Project Report.docx"